hkaanturgut/Automating-Windows-VM-Deployment-with-Custom-Packer-Images-and-Terraform-via-Azure-DevOps-Pipelines/README.md

 # Automating-Windows-VM-Deployment-with-Custom-Packer-Images-and-Terraform-via-Azure-DevOps-Pipelines

-- Welcome to this comprehensive guide on automating the creation of Windows VMs with Custom (Golden) Images via Packer and Terraform through Azure DevOps CI/CD Pipelines.
-This Readme provides detailed instructions on the process, ensuring seamless and efficient deployment for all five applications.
+- Welcome to this comprehensive guide on automating the creation of Windows VMs with Custom (Golden) Images through Packer and Terraform, orchestrated by Azure DevOps CI/CD Pipelines.
+This README provides step-by-step instructions, ensuring a seamless and efficient deployment process for all five applications.

+Let's begin!

 # Let's get started!